 Once his first voyage was completed, he soon gained a reputation for delivering the reliable service which has become the cornerstone of Williams Shipping ‘s development.

 George’s son Jim took over the reins eventually and it was not long before he acquired more modern and larger barges which became a regular sight on the Solent, Southampton Water and River Medina in the Isle of Wight.

 With the building and development of the oil terminal at Fawley, the business diversified into providing services to the increasing number of tankers arriving with crude oil from the Middle East.

 After the outbreak of World War 2, the firm was requisitioned by the Government providing a range of important services to the many ships involved in a variety of roles as part of the war effort.

-After the war, Williams Shipping (Fawley) Limited, as it was now known, moved its base to the Town Quay in Southampton where Jim and his son Ray, the third generation, was actively involved in expanding the business.
+After the war, Williams Shipping Company (Fawley) Limited, as it was then known, moved its base to the Town Quay in Southampton where Jim and his son Ray, the third generation, were actively involved in expanding the business.